how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 No, they don’t.

-In fact, that is made up.
+That is made up.

 This is a major distinction.